Newport Folk Festival: Sustainability

 The festival has made efforts in being green-friendly, teaming with many groups to do so.

-They partnered with Clean Water Action and Rhode Island Resource Recovery to collect 1.5 tons of recyclables.
+It partnered with Clean Water Action and Rhode Island Resource Recovery to collect 1.5 tons of recyclables.
 CWA worked onsite picking up trash and recycling, and set up composting stations to curb the waste generated during the event.
-A portion of beer and wine sales went to CWA to support their work.
+A portion of beer and wine sales went to CWA to support its work.
 The official beer of the festival, Vermont-based Magic Hat used plant-based, 100% compostable cups.

-The festival also partnered with CLIF Bar, who set up a bike valet to encourage people to cycle to the event and participate in their 2-Mile Challenge.
+The festival also partnered with CLIF Bar, who set up a bike valet to encourage people to cycle to the event and participate in its two-mile challenge.

-They worked with New England Wind Fund to offset power used during the festival, and Klean Kanteen to provide reusable water bottles.

-They also partnered with Farm Fresh Rhode Island to incorporate local foods into the vendors' fare.
+It worked with New England Wind Fund to offset power used during the festival, and Klean Kanteen to provide reusable water bottles.
+It also partnered with Farm Fresh Rhode Island to incorporate local foods into the vendors' fare.